-When a student withdraws from a course, the course is assigned a "W" grade.
+When a student withdraws, the course is assigned a "W" grade.
 This grade has no grade points and therefore does not impact a student's cumulative grade point average.
 A course withdrawal, however, negatively impacts the rate of progress by increasing the number of credit hours attempted.